imminent-tuba/thesis/README.md

 npm install
 pip install -r requirememnts.txt
 ```

-### Deployment
-Our deployment strategy is explained in more detail in our [wiki](https://github.com/imminent-tuba/thesis/wiki/Deployment).

 #### INITIALIZING THE DB
 This project uses mysql for the node/express server, and Mongodb for the chat bot.
 Both must be installed and running.